 Before their marriage, their relationship was a strictly non-sexual one.
 Jane said that she wanted to keep her virginity intact until she was married, and when Paul asked her to move in with him, she turned him down.
 Moving in with a man without marrying him, she said, wasn’t something she wanted to do.
 In response, Paul proposed.

 While the first year of their marriage did have a sexual aspect to it, Paul and Jane maintained an open relationship.
 The sexual nature of their relationship ended after only a year of marriage.
 Their friendship, however, was completely unaffected by their sexual disinterest in each other.

-Paul and Jane stayed married for 35 years and continued traveling together, both encouraging the other to pursue sexual and romantic connections outside of the marriage.
+Paul and Jane stayed married for 35 years and continued travelling together, both encouraging the other to pursue sexual and romantic connections outside of the marriage.
 Though later in life, Paul would work hard to pull Jane out of a romantic relationship with a woman named Cherifa, it seemed his disapproval stemmed from concern that the woman was using Jane for her money rather than from any form of jealousy.

 From the evidence we have outside of her marriage, Jane never pursued any other romantic or sexual connections with any men and was very likely a lesbian.
 It could be suggested that she was bisexual, however, from all accounts, it seemed that she was at the very least more attracted to women then she was to men.

 It is important now to clarify that the term lesbian is used for Jane because we believe that sexual relationships with men earlier in life do not discount anyone from any identity.
 But bisexuality is an equally likely label because using that same logic, Jane’s preference towards women later in life does not determine her identity either.

 We chose the term lesbian only because through reading her writing; her characters were shown as having relationships with men before discovering that they preferred women, and it has been noted in many cases how much Jane Bowles was similar to the characters she wrote.